AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="http://phpfiddle.org/" target="_blank" >PhpFiddle</a> PhpFiddle provides Web IDE, Web Tools, APIs, Widgets, PHP Libraries, programming resources and execution environment for PHP/MySQL/SQLite, HTML/CSS and JavaScript coding online.
 PhpFiddle allows people to test PHP code snippets, create, execute and download web applications, for example, Zend Framework 2 projects.
 - <a href="https://dotnetfiddle.net/" target="_blank" >.NET Fiddle</a> NET sandbox for developers to quickly try out code and share code snippets.
 - <a href="https://bmfiddle.com/" target="_blank" >Business Model Fiddle</a> Free and Easy way to Capture and Develop Your Ideas.
+- <a href="https://jsfiddle.net/" target="_blank" >JSFiddle</a> Test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor.
+- <a href="http://sqlfiddle.com/" target="_blank" >SQL Fiddle</a> A tool for easy online testing and sharing of database problems and their solutions.